Gogorenascence/billing-notes/ICDLog.md

 M53.2X6 Spinal instability of the Lumbar region

 S62.624A Displaced fracture of middle phalanx of right ring finger, initial encounter for closed fracture

+S43.401A unspecified sprain of the right shoulder joint during an initial encounter